 4. We have robust arrangements in place, embedded in working procedure documents, to make sure that the correct fire prevention measures are designed into all new schemes at pre construction stage, are checked thoroughly during the build and are confirmed to meet current standards before practical completion.
 Scheme handover arrangements include a detailed check of all fire prevention and protection measures against the Fire Safety Strategy created by the designer.

 5. Our Development team commissions a pre-occupation fire report before practical completion on all new build and refurbished blocks with communal areas.
 We ensure that all recommended actions are completed and signed off before we take handover of the building.

 6. We complete an annual Type 3 Fire Risk Assessment (FRA) in all buildings with common areas.
 They identify and make recommendations on any specific actions required to keep the property safe.
 We complete a Type 3 Fire Risk Assessment.
 The Type 3 assessment seeks to inspect a number of individual flats within the block (up to 10%) as well as the common areas.
-When recommended by the assessor, more invasive FRAs are completed and all findings are implemented.
+When recommended by the assessor, more invasive FRAs are completed and all findings are implemented

 7. We carry out an initial FRA on all new blocks with common parts within 28 days of the first resident moving in.

 8. All recommended actions arising from FRAs are prioritised as intolerable, high, medium or low.
 Our timeframes for assessing and completing

 • Intolerable risks.
 The assessor will phone these through to our fire team and they will be dealt with immediately.
 Intolerable risks occur rarely.

 • All high risk actions are completed within seven working days.
 These are actions considered by the assessor as being urgent.

 • All medium risk actions are assessed/scoped out within one month and are completed within six months of receipt.